uwctri/SchedulingCalendar/readme.md

 * ICS Export calendar (with optional cron for backups) (with config for extra data)

 * Right now you can only edit availability in a related project.
 Is that ok?
+* Consider Locations as providers?
+Obvious work around for this already.
 * We can't have a "My Calendar" Page that pulls in from multiple projects, we could have clashes with DAGs (Is this still an issue?)

+## Notes to Users

+* Explain location strucutre
+* Docs for DET post

 ## Running locally